Legendary Entertainment: 2020s–present

 In October 2024, Legendary bought the Wanda Group out of its majority stake in the company for an undisclosed sum, in what its CEO Josh Grode described as a transaction in a "right place, right time situation" accretive to both management and Apollo Global Management, which would share a "roughly equal" stake.
-Grode further stated that Legendary's board of directors would be evenly split between management and Apollo executives, although its creative team led by Mary Parent would remain unchanged, with the company attaining more flexibility to pursue mergers and acquisitions on a large scale, "...when we would have conversations around large scale M&A, we would have to deal with the foreign ownership issue, and that's now no longer an issue."
+Grode further stated that Legendary's board of directors would be evenly split between management and Apollo executives, although its creative team led by Mary Parent would remain unchanged, with the company attaining more flexibility to pursue mergers and acquisitions on a large scale, "... when we would have conversations around large scale M&A, we would have to deal with the foreign ownership issue, and that's now no longer an issue."

-In November 2024, following the poor box office performances of their films such as The Machine and The Book of Clarence, the distribution deal between Legendary and Sony Pictures lapsed.
+In November 2024, following the poor box office performances of their films such as The Machine (2023) and The Book of Clarence (2023), the distribution deal between Legendary and Sony Pictures lapsed.

-On January 21, 2025, the company entered into a joint venture with Patrick Wachsberger to launch 193, a production and sales company which would develop and produce its own slate, outside of Legendary.
+On January 21, 2025, the company entered into a joint venture with film producer Patrick Wachsberger to launch 193, a production and sales company that would develop and produce its own slate, outside of Legendary.

-On July 11, 2025, Legendary is eyeing a deal to acquire Lionsgate Studios, following the latter company's recent separation from Starz.
+On July 11, 2025, Legendary was eyeing a deal to acquire Lionsgate Studios, following the latter company's separation from Starz.
 On August 18, 2025, it was announced that Legendary was also eyeing a multi-picture global theatrical distribution deal with Paramount Pictures.
-In September, they closed the deal, which was set for three years.
+In September, they closed the Paramount deal, which was set for three years.

 In October 2025, Legendary's owner, Apollo, came and talked with Paramount Skydance about joining David Ellison's possible bid to buy Warner Bros.
-Discovery – a megadeal that could cost upwards of $60 billion.
+Discovery—a megadeal that could cost upwards of $60 billion.

 Divisions and ventures

-In addition to producing American films, Legendary Entertainment has announced various other business endeavors.
+Legendary Entertainment owns various business endeavors.